Cucumber-sesame salad with yogurt, mint, and garlicky chili oil. This Asian cucumber salad is light and nutritious, and super easy to make.

 - 3 Tbsp. extra-virgin olive oil

-- 2 garlic cloves minced
+- 2 garlic cloves, minced

-- 1 tsp. toasted sesame seeds plus more for garnish
+- 1 tsp. toasted sesame seeds, plus more for garnish

 - 1 lb.
 Persian or English cucumbers

-- 2 Tbsp. unseasoned rice vinegar
+- 2 Tbsp. rice vinegar

-- 2 Tbsp. fresh chopped mint leaves plus more for garnish
+- 2 Tbsp. chopped fresh mint leaves

 - 1 tsp. sugar

-- 1 cup plain whole-milk Greek yogurt
+- 3/4 cup plain whole-milk Greek yogurt

 Instructions

-- Heat oil in a small skillet over medium-low.
-Once hot, add garlic and chili flakes; cook 3 to 5 minutes, until garlic is golden and aromatic.
-Pour into a small bowl, stir in ¼ tsp. salt and sesame seeds.
-Let cool completely.
+- Heat oil in a small skillet or saucepan over medium-low.Once hot, add garlic and chili flakes; gently simmer until aromatic, about 3 minutes.
+Pour into a small bowl, stir in sesame seeds and 1/4 tsp. salt.
+Let cool.

-- Meanwhile, slice cucumber(s) width-wise into 1-inch long pieces.
-Place each piece on one of its flat sides, and slice once vertically and once horizontally, creating 4 spears.
-Place cucumbers in a bowl and add vinegar, mint, sugar, fish sauce (if using) and remaining ¼ tsp. salt; toss to combine.
+- Meanwhile, slice cucumber(s) into 1-inch wide chunks.
+(I slice the cucumber width-wise into 1-inch long pieces, and then slice from top to bottom into 2 halves, and then diagonally into 4 spear-like chunks.)Place cucumbers in a bowl and add vinegar, mint, sugar, soy (or fish) sauce, and remaining 1/4 tsp. salt; toss to combine.

 - To assemble, spread yogurt on a platter or in a wide-rimmed bowl.
 Top with cucumber mixture, and drizzle garlic chili oil overtop.
 Garnish with additional fresh mint and sesame seeds, if desired.